 Michèle works primarily as a painter/printmaker and is known for her unique style and favorite subject matter, sheep.
 In recent years, using her same style, she has created some new and exciting additions to the flock.

-In July 2020, Michele purchased a tiny home And studio in gorgeous Harrison Mills, BC, just a few minutes from Harrison Hot Springs and is looking forward to reconnecting with old friends, teaching classes and creating new work.
+In July 2020, Michele purchased a tiny home and studio in gorgeous Harrison Mills, BC, just a few minutes from Harrison Hot Springs.
+She is looking forward to reconnecting with old friends, teaching classes and creating new work.